Sex Crime Attorney Phoenix Arizona

 If you, a family member or friend have been charged and need a sex crimes attorney Phoenix Arizona, you must take immediate action in order to protect your rights and increase your chances of a successful outcome.
 Do not talk with the police or make statements to others until you have spoken with a criminal defense attorney.
 Your statements – even if made with the best of intentions – can come back to haunt you.
 Think carefully about the dates the police are alleging you committed the acts and make a note of what you were doing and who can verify these details.
 Mr. Ferragut may also be able to argue several affirmative defenses depending on the facts of your case.

-Arizona sex crime defense attorney Ulises A. Ferragut, Jr. is highly experienced in helping those charged with serious sex crimes defend themselves and their good name.
+Arizona sex crime defense attorney Ulises A. Ferragut, Jr. is highly experienced in helping those charged with any serious sex crime Phoenix Arizona defend themselves and their good name.
 He will carefully evaluate your situation and develop a strategy that may defeat the government’s evidence as quickly as possible.
-Call the Ferragut Law Firm today at 602-324-5300 or at 602-370-4597 for assistance at night and on weekends.
+Call The Ferragut Law Firm today at 602-324-5300 or at 602-370-4597 for assistance at night and on weekends.